Sutured manifold hierarchies and the Thurston norm: The maw dual graph construction

-Notice that the choice of orientation on \emph{product} disks does not alter the Euler class of the foliation.
-This is consistent with the fact that the two foliations are in fact isotopic.

-In the previous lemma, the fact that the hierarchy $\mc H_-$ is taut comes from the fact that the component of $M_r$ containing $D$ must be either a sutured solid torus or a product ball.
+In the previous lemma, the fact that the hierarchy $\mc H_-$ is taut comes from the fact that the component of $M_r$ containing $D$ must be a sutured solid torus.
+Moreover, $D$ must be a meridional disk and $\delta$ the core of the solid torus.
 The details are left to the reader as an exercise on sutured manifolds.